UK economic growth slower than first thought before Omicron hit

 The data pre-dates the emergence of the Omicron variant of Covid, which is expected to be a further drag on growth.

-Darren Morgan, director of economic statistics at the ONS, said: "Our revised figures show UK GDP recovered a little slower in the third quarter, with much weaker performances from health and hairdressers across the quarter, and the energy sector contracting more in September than we previously estimated.
+Darren Morgan, director of economic statistics at the ONS, said: "Our revised figures show UK GDP (gross domestic product) recovered a little slower in the third quarter, with much weaker performances from health and hairdressers across the quarter, and the energy sector contracting more in September than we previously estimated.

 "With the economy reopening in the third quarter, households saved less in the latest period.
 However, household saving was still up on pre-pandemic levels."